Muhammad-Subhan-Rauf/2dPortalGame/README.md

 Wanted to add alot more things to the game but could not because I was in the hospital for 2 days (eid day and the day before eid) because of a heatstroke.

-Here is how you play the game and have fun:
+Here is how you play the game:

 Move around using W A D (W to jump and A D to move left and right respectively)